JuanCarlosCamara/Dashboard-pfc/readme.md

     for the previous documentation will be executed.
     In the end, today I have not finished the first step.
 Today I have done a simple example of the flotr2 library.
 I think that can be a good idea to create some kine of 'anexo' just destinated to documentate the different options for this library.

+23/09/2013 10.33

+	From last days, it have been seen that it's possible to store the json file in two different ways.
+On one hand, it's possible to store static info in the server side, but some kind of intelligence is necessary, like Java or PHP.
+On the other hand, the json file can be stored in the client side, as cookies.
+This is the way it's going to be used.
+Jquery.cookies.js plugin will be used to make the work with cookies easier.